The Roman Empire

 When it came to assimilating neighboring territories and their cuisine, the ancient Romans certainly had a hearty appetite.
 To sustain growing civilian populations, not to mention the large number of troops abroad, comestibles from staple grains to exotic spices were produced and distributed at massive scale.
 At its height, Rome achieved luxuriance, even overabundance, in food consumption.
 Eventually, environmental and other factors weakened the food supply and contributed to the Empire’s demise.

 For the ancient Romans, gastronomy was not merely a matter of sustenance - it also held religious, social, and economic implications.
 Cooking typically revolved around a hearth called the focus, aptly serving as both household altar and indoor grill.
 In the dining room, or triclinium, Romans often reclined while they dined (especially on formal occasions) and employed a vast array of napkins and utensils.
 While the Empire expanded, so did the menu, as new provincial ingredients and culinary traditions were integrated.
-For a glimpse, one can peruse Apicius, the world’s oldest cookbook, named after (but not authored by) the 1st century AD lover of food and all items luxurious, Marcus Gavius Apicius.
-The cornucopia of popular items included breads, eggs, cheeses, honey, milk, fruits, vegetables, a wide variety of fishes and shellfood, meats such as boar, pork, and lamb, and fowl such as peacock, ostrich, duck, goose, and chicken.
-Popular items like figs and pears were available in several dozen varieties.
+For a glimpse, one can peruse Apicius, the world’s oldest cookbook, which describes recipes for a cornucopia of popular items such as breads, eggs, cheeses, honey, milk, fruits, vegetables, a wide variety of fishes and shellfood, meats such as boar, pork, and lamb, and fowl such as peacock, ostrich, duck, goose, and chicken.
+Particularly popular items like figs and pears were available in several dozen varieties.
 To complement the food, a host of different wines were consumed, often mixed with ingredients such as other liquids, spices, and honey.
 Beer was known but disdained as a barbarian's beverage.

 Not all Romans downed such fantastic fare; opulence correlated with socioeconomic standing.
 For Rome’s elite, dinner parties provided the opportunity to flaunt status and out-do one another.
 Of course, at the very top of the food chain was the Emperor, many of whom feasted elaborately while doling out staple foods to the masses.
 Nero reportedly ate from noon to midnight.
 Caligula gorged himself on many unusual delicacies; reportedly, his favorite fare was a cocktail of valuable pearls dissolved in vinegar.
 The overweight Vitellius used his navy to fetch rare delicacies from around the world.
 Elagabalus hosted elaborate color-themed banquets of gastronomical proportions.